 Never allow your faucet to trickle constantly

-While this may work for a mild cold snap, but for a serious freeze this will actually only cause a much bigger problem.
+While this may work for a mild cold snap, for a serious freeze, this will actually only cause a much bigger problem.
 The trickling water will build up in the areas of pipe exposed to the extreme cold, and this frozen water can cause the pipes to crack or split, or simply block your plumbing until it is able to thaw.

 Not only that, but a constant stream of water is wasteful and can get expensive.